obonekenob/M04Tutorial-Django/README.md

 #M04 Tutorial Django Introduction

-First commit did not work - using .gitignore
+First commit - using .gitignore
+     Forgot to push it!
-second commit will try without using .gitignore
+second commit - using .gitignore